Table of Contents

-For Blender 2.8+ Bevel (the tool) is functionally the same as for previous versions but is now accessed from a slightly different location depending on the context of use, per the general reorganisation of the interface.
+For Blender 2.8+ and newer versions Bevel (the tool) is functionally the same as for previous versions but is now accessed from a slightly different location depending on the context of use, per the general reorganisation of the interface.

 Design note: in this context, ‘bevel’ refers to the tool, not specifically the outcome (rounded edges/corners).